magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 - `params` _(object | null, default undefined)_:
   - If `undefined`, returns current URL parameters without making changes
   - If an object, key/value pairs to use to update the URL parameters.
-Setting a value to `null` will remove that parameter.
+Setting a value to `null` will remove that parameter
   - If `null`, removes all URL parameters

 **Returns:** a Promise that resolves to an object containing the URL parameters after making any updates in `params`.

-Notes:
+**Notes:**

 - The special key `hash` is reserved for the URL hash.
-So a URL like `?hash=foo#bar` will return `{hash: 'bar'}`.
-Avoid using `hash` in the query string to avoid conflicts.
+So a URL like `?hash=foo#bar` will return `{hash: "bar"}`.
+Avoid using `hash` in the query string to avoid conflicts
 - Keys that begin with an underscore (e.g. `_app`) are reserved for Magic Sandbox use.
-These cannot be modified by Apps.
+These cannot be modified by Apps

 ### requestSandbox